I will discuss what people have called a rape at the Royal Opera House and argue that the objectors do not have a case.

 The objections I have seen are as below.

 I don’t really see how this objection works.
 People have spoken of a ” five-minute gang rape”.
 I do not think you can get to five minutes even if you include all of the events I outline above in your duration.
 I would put it at two minutes; perhaps three at the outside.
 In any case, the nudity was momentary.
 This means at the outset we have to decide what constitutes a depiction of rape.
 That is a difficult question.
 Naturally, there was no sex or simulated sex on stage by anyone, so a fortiori there was no sex or simulated sex involving multiple men and the woman.

 However, it was clearly the intention of the director to depict rape in some sense.
 That intention was realized, because of the intense audience reaction.
 I think that this intense negative reaction meant that the “rape” was perceived by the audience was too long simply because any duration was too long to be comfortable.
 But if we are purely talking about seconds on the clock, then it could not have been shorter and remained what it was.
 (You may wish to challenge me here by noting that the scene is now shorter.
 Is it still what it was?)

 The scene was gratuitous

-This objection cannot succeed; it gains its initial plausibility by appearing to be the nearby objection “the scene had a negative effect”.
+This objection cannot succeed.
+It gains its initial plausibility by appearing to be the nearby objection “the scene had a negative effect”.
 To make out the claim that the scene was gratuitous, you have to show that the scene had no effect.
-In other words, the aesthetic impact of the piece would have been identical if the scene had been eliminated.
+In other words, the aesthetic impact of the piece would be identical without the scene.
 This is transparently false since the audience reaction to the scene and the reaction of others who were not there was immense.
 You may well feel that the aesthetic effect of the scene was undesirable, but that is not consistent with saying that its inclusion was gratuitous.

 The scene was unnecessary